Coming soon...

 Outside of the lab, Kueyoung organizes science outreach for local K12 students and served as the President of the Eberly College of Science’s student ambassador organization.
 In his free time, you can find Kueyoung lumbering through his (admittedly daunting) stack of "to be read" literary fiction, lifting heavy objects for fun in the gym, and agonizing over his coffee-brewing technique.

-Memory in active droplets imparted by nonlinear solubilization kinetics
+Memory effects in active droplets

-Q. Le*, K. Kim*, B. Khaer, L. D. Zarzar #, in preparation
+Q. Le*, K. Kim*, B. Khaer, L. D. Zarzar #, submitted

 Chemical programming of solubilizing, non-equilibrium active droplets